mtomran/acme/README.md

 ## How to use
 Navigate to http://localhost:8080 in a web-browser to view the landing page.

-From the landing page, press `Devices` to view the list of devices or press Simulator to view the device manipulation page where you can add, edit, delete, and view devices.
+From the landing page, press `Devices` to view the list of devices or press `Simulator` to view the device manipulation page where you can add, edit, delete, and view devices.

 ## Services
-The application is comprised of 4 services
+The application is comprised of 4 services:
 1. [www](www/README.md): Front-End logic of the application using Angular v6 and Angular-CLI.

 2. [server](server/README.md): Back-End logic of the application using Node.js.